ubinux/dnf/README.md

 ### 3.1.2 Initialize

-If you want to ctreate an empty rootfs, you have to run "dnf-host init".
+If you want to ctreate an empty rootfs, you have to run "dnf tui init".

-$ dnf-host init
+$ dnf tui --init
 ```
 Deleting temp rootfs......
 =================================================================